Rubberazer/iec61850_SCL_toolkit/README.md

 # iec61850_SCL_toolkit

-A few humble Python scripts that I use at work to extract variables from SCL files.
+A few humble Python script that I use sometimes to extract variables from SCL files.

 Put together in a rush and clunky as hell, but they seem to do the job.